sigoden/wasm-pkg-build/README.md

 # wasm-pack-utils

-Utilities for wasm pack.

-Use wasm-pack-utils to generate all kinds of js module (esm-bundler, cjs, esm-async, esm-sync) share one wasm file.
+Use wasm-pack-utils to generate all kinds of wasm js modules (esm-bundler, cjs, esm-async, esm-sync) shares same wasm file.

 ## Install